yutakusuno/clinic-data-migrator/PLAN.md

     patients ||--|{ health_identifiers : "has many"
 ```

+### Summary

+- The health_identifiers table has a composite index key using identifier_number and province_of_origin
+  - This ensures efficient data retrieval and uniqueness.
+- Designed the patients table to have multiple addresses and health_identifiers
+  - This accommodates modern lifestyle variations like living in two provinces or frequent relocations
+- The vitals table allows multiple records of the same vital_type
+  - This enables tracking health changes over time, and the accumulated data can be utilized for analysis in BI tools
+- All columns in the addresses table are set to Nullable true

+  - In services like online consultations, I considered phone numbers and email addresses often take precedence over physical addresses
+  - This design supports a wide range of medical service models, from traditional in-person visits to the latest telehealth offerings

 ### patients

 | Field Name    | Nullable | Default Value | Reason                                               |